webdriverio-community/wdio-electron-service/docs/development.md

 **[Help Wanted Issues](https://github.com/webdriverio-community/wdio-electron-service/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22)**
 **[Good First Issues](https://github.com/webdriverio-community/wdio-electron-service/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22)**

+## Release

+Project maintainers can publish a release or pre-release of the npm package by manually running the [`Manual NPM Publish`](https://github.com/webdriverio-community/wdio-electron-service/actions/workflows/release.yml) GitHub workflow.
+They will choose the release type to trigger a `major` , `minor`, or `patch` release following [Semantic Versioning](https://semver.org/), or a pre-release.

+For detailed information about our release management process, including milestone structure, labeling system, and workflow, see the [Release Management](./release-management.md) documentation.

+### Publish a Release

 ## Release Process

 Project maintainers can publish releases using GitHub Actions workflows.
-The project follows a feature branch strategy with three main branch types:
+The project follows a feature branch strategy with three main branch types, e.g.

 - `main` - current stable version (e.g., v8.x)
 - `feature/v9` - next major version development (e.g. v9.0.0-next.0)